-MICHAELMAS TERM: student discusses possible dissertation topics with College Tutor or Director of Studies and identifies and selects a potential dissertation supervisor.
-Attends Dissertation Briefing Meeting.
+MICHAELMAS TERM: students discuss possible dissertation topics with their College Tutor or Director of Studies, begin to identify and select a potential dissertation supervisor and attend the Dissertation Briefing Meeting.

-CHRISTMAS VACATION: student thinks about the general area in which he or she will write the dissertation and does any relevant general background reading.
+CHRISTMAS VACATION: students think about the general area in which he or she will write the dissertation and start any relevant general background reading.

-HILARY TERM: student continues with relevant background reading and formulates a 100word synopsis with his/her chosen specialist supervisor.
-Student begins to undertake more detailed reading with the assistance of the supervisor.
-If research is likely to involve human participants, student discusses potential ethical issues arising with supervisor.
-A CUREC application needs to be filled out, and clearance obtained, prior to any research involving human participants.
+HILARY TERM/EASTER VACATION: students continue with relevant background reading and formulate a 100-word synopsis with their chosen specialist supervisor.
+Students begin to undertake more detailed reading with the assistance of the supervisor.
+If research is likely to involve human participants, they will need to discuss potential ethical issues arising with their supervisor.
+A CUREC application may need to be filled out, and clearance obtained, prior to any research involving human participants.